dmerejkowsky/todos-tdd/README.md

 git branch --set-upstream-to=upstream/master
 ```

-Now, if you are on the `master` branch, you can run `git pull` to synchorize changes
+Now, if you are on the `master` branch, you can run `git pull` to synchronize changes
 from upstream.

 You can also create a new branch like `your-name` and push it to your fork